OpenNSW/.github/profile/README.md

 The OpenNSW platform is organized across the following core repositories:

 * **[core](https://github.com/OpenNSW/core):** A reusable Go SDK and workflow orchestration engine.
 It contains core packages for running long-lived Temporal workflows, micro interactive tasks (human-in-the-loop steps), payments, notifications, file storage, and authentication/authorization middleware.
-* **[nsw-agency](https://github.com/OpenNSW/nsw-agency):** A pluggable, multi-tenant portal system that enables government or private agencies to review and approve trader-submitted data.
+* **[nsw-agency](https://github.com/OpenNSW/nsw-agency):** A pluggable, multi-tenant portal system that enables government or private agencies to review and approve applicant-submitted data.
 A single codebase runs all agencies (e.g. NPQS, FCAU, CDA, SLPA), resolving branding and identity via environment variables at runtime.
 * **[nsw-srilanka](https://github.com/OpenNSW/nsw-srilanka):** The deployer-specific application repository for the Sri Lanka instance of NSW.
 It wires together the `core` SDK with Sri Lanka–specific workflows (NPQS phytosanitary, FCAU health certificates, CDA, etc.), payment integrations (GovPay/LankaPay), and the Trader Portal frontend.
 * **[nsw-gitops](https://github.com/OpenNSW/nsw-gitops):** The single source of truth for the continuous delivery of the NSW platform, utilizing ArgoCD and Helm umbrella charts for deploying infrastructure and applications to OpenShift.